 - Emergency procedures

-There should be generic risk assessments for certain aspects of minibus use which should include driver training, passenger behaviour, parental consent and minibus maintenance etc. plus individual risk assessments for specific journeys.
+There should be generic risk assessments for certain aspects such as driver fatigue, passenger illness, bad weather, etc. plus individual risk assessments for specific journeys.

 On 16 January 2019 three people were taken to hospital following a minibus crash on Skye on the A855 Staffin road.
 None of the other passengers sustained serious personal injury.